 This research is part of the wider 'early intervention' paradigm where the goal is to both predict the onset of illness and detect disorder at the earliest stage to provide a window for therapeutic intervention.
 This may improve outcome, but also provides a means to prevent the disorder developing.
-Studying subtle changes in experiences, prior to diagnosis, also enables an understanding of pathophysiology and how disorders develop over time.
+Studying subtle changes in experiences, prior to diagnosis, also enables an understanding of pathophysiology and of how disorders develop over time.

-BSc (Hons) MBChB (Hons) MRCPsych PGCAP PhD
+BSc (Hons) MBChB (Hons) PhD (London et Warwick) PGCAP MRCPsych

 Senior Clinical Research Fellow